 After a careful alignment in the Z direction, it is imperative to check that the trap is still centered in the XY plane.
 If the XY alignment has changed, both the XY and Z alignment must be repeated until the microsphere is centered properly along all 3 axes.

-For stretching the DNA, we ramp the laser intensity by sending a voltage signal to the AOD, from 0 V to 0.5 V in steps of 0.025 V. In each step, we record 400 frames at 100 fps and then average to obtain the axial displacement.
+For stretching the DNA, we ramp the laser intensity by sending a voltage signal to the AOD, from 0 V to 0.5 V in steps of 0.025 V. In each step, we record 400 frames at 100 fps and average them to obtain the axial displacement.

-The force extension curves can now be plotted and fitted to a modified WLC model11 (see Supplementary Materials B).
+The force extension curves can now be plotted and fit to a modified WLC model11 (see Supplementary Materials B).

 Representative Results: